kazemisoroush/code-refactoring-tool/.github/README.md

 ## 🚀 How It Works

 1. **GitHub Actions OIDC**: Your infrastructure includes a GitHub Actions OIDC provider that allows secure authentication without long-lived credentials
-2. **IAM Role**: The deployed IAM role has permissions to push Docker images to your ECR repository
+2. **Dual IAM Roles**:
+   - **ECR Role**: Limited permissions for Docker image operations
+   - **Infrastructure Role**: Full permissions for CDK/CloudFormation deployments
+3. **Parallel Execution**: On main branch, ECR push and infrastructure deployment run simultaneously for faster deployments
-3. **Conditional Pipeline**: The workflow automatically detects if you're on `main` branch and pushes to ECR only then
+4. **Conditional Pipeline**: The workflow automatically detects if you're on `main` branch and runs deployment jobs only then

 ## 🧪 Testing the Pipeline

 1. **Feature Branch Test**: Create a new branch, make changes, and push - should run lint/test/build only
-2. **Main Branch Test**: Merge to main - should run lint/test/build/push to ECR
+2. **Main Branch Test**: Merge to main - should run lint/test/build, then ECR push + infrastructure deployment in parallel

 ## 📋 Infrastructure Outputs

 Your deployed infrastructure provides these resources:
 - **ECR Repository**: For Docker images
-- **GitHub Actions Role**: For secure CI/CD access
+- **GitHub Actions Roles**: For secure CI/CD access (ECR + Infrastructure)
 - **OIDC Provider**: For passwordless authentication
 - **Complete Application Stack**: Including RDS, S3, ECS, API Gateway, etc.

 ## ✨ Next Steps

 Once you set the GitHub secrets, your CI/CD pipeline will be fully operational.
-Every push to main will automatically build and deploy your Docker image to ECR!
+Every push to main will automatically:
+1. Build and deploy your Docker image to ECR
+2. Deploy any infrastructure changes via CDK

+Both operations run in parallel for faster deployments!

 ```json
 {